 Axios Got Hijacked and npm Already Knew

-The axios hijack bypassed CI entirely and the registry showed it plainly.
+The axios hijack bypassed CI entirely and the registry made it visible.

-Two days ago I wrote about dependency cooldowns. axios got hijacked.
+Two days ago I wrote about dependency cooldowns.
+Today axios got hijacked.
+Good timing!

-The attacker didn't publish a new package.
-They hijacked the primary maintainer's npm account, staged a fake dependency (plain-crypto-js@4.2.1) 18 hours in advance, and published backdoored releases under his real name.
-The cooldown worked because the staged package was only 18 hours old.
-Luck, not design.
+In this case, the attacker didn't publish a new package, they directly hijacked the primary maintainer's npm account, staged a fake dependency (plain-crypto-js@4.2.1) almost a full day in advance, then published backdoored releases under the maintainer's real name.
+The cooldown worked because the staged package was only 18 hours old, but that's just luck.
+Had they staged the attack a week in advance, the cooldown would have done nothing.

-The actual signal was sitting in the registry the whole time.
+Funny enough, the actual signal that showed exactly what was happening was sitting in the registry the whole time.
 Every legitimate axios release is published via GitHub Actions with OIDC Trusted Publishers, and the metadata is public:

 npm view axios@1.14.0 _npmUser